Interested in Subscribing to our blog?

-This interview question really trips up candidates in an interview.
-It seems an innocuous question, but in reality, the recruiter is testing the candidate to determine if his or her goals are aligned with what the company can offer.
-Additionally, the company wants to determine if the candidate is a “giver” or a “taker”.
+This question can really throw candidates in an interview.
+It seems an innocuous question, but the recruiter is testing the candidate to determine if his or her goals are aligned with what the company can offer.
+Additionally, the company wants to determine if the candidate is a “giver” or a “taker.”

 To answer this question effectively, follow these points:

-3. Be smart honest.
+- Be realistic and smart.
 You likely have a lot of goals, so do not share goals that you cannot or do not know if you can achieve with that organization.
 Instead, share ones you know you can.

-4. Start with defining the short term.
+- Start with defining the short term.
 I recommend 5 years or so.
-“In the next 5 years or so I want to…..”
+“In the next 5 years or so, I want to…”

-5. Be a “giver”.
-Yes, the company is asking you want you want to do, but make sure what you want to do will benefit the company.
+- Be a “giver.”
+Yes, the company is asking you what you want to do, but make sure what you want to do will benefit the company.

-“In the short term, which for me is the next 5 years, I want to be leading a team in an operational environment and making an impact achieving results like I did as a commander in the military.
+- Connect your goals with the open position for which the recruiter is interviewing.
+If you were interviewing for a Manufacturing Team Leadership position that described the role as leading 25 to 30 associates manufacturing medical devices utilizing Lean and Six Sigma, the short-term part of your answer could be similar to this:“In the short term, which for me is the next 5 years, I want to be leading a team in an operational environment and making an impact achieving results like I did as a commander in the military.
 This is one of the reasons why I am so interested in the position with your organization.
 I also want to use my analytical skills and my Six Sigma Certification to improve systems.
 I really liked optimizing operations in the military, and I like seeing that this position will have lots of projects with Lean and Six Sigma.
 I also want to learn everything I can.
-I want to read 1 professional book a month, find a mentor, and be a student of the business studying customer requirements and also competitors.”
+I want to read 1 professional book a month, find a mentor, and be a student of the business studying customer requirements and competitors.”

-9. PCS to Corporate America 4th Ed. on pages 179-180, where I write about this topic more in depth.
+For more information on how to answer this question, check out PCS to Corporate America 4th Ed. on pages 179-180, where I expand on this topic as well as other common interview questions.

 As in all cases, these are ideas.
 These are my words.
 Companies do not want my answer.
 They want your answer.
 Find your own interview voice.